Aaron Cordell johnson

 Plein Air Gouache

-I lived for two years in France and was able to experience the museums of that beautiful country.
-Upon returning I married and moved to Portland to attend Pacific Northwest College of Art.
-In 2005 I received my BFA in painting and printmaking.
-After a three-year break and some time spent working in Montana I moved to Moscow, Idaho.
-I attended the University of Idaho and received my MFA in 2011.
+Aaron grew up in a small southern Idaho town and he is the son of a High School art teacher.
+Art and the outdoors have always been a part of his life.
+He grew up visiting many museums and national parks.
+He lived for two years in France and was able to experience the museums of that beautiful country.
+Upon returning he married and moved to Portland to attend Pacific Northwest College of Art.
+In 2005 he received my BFA in painting and printmaking.
+After a three-year break and some time spent working in Montana he moved to Moscow, Idaho.
+He attended the University of Idaho and received my MFA in 2011.

 I am searching for the sensation of the subject.
 I am interested in finding an authentic experience through the act of creation.
 My work involves physical interaction and passion for the subject.
 The paintings I create are the result of time, searching for just the right cloud formations, watching the colors, and experiencing what it means to be in an environment.
 Through these experiences I use color, brushstrokes, drawing and texture to express the lay of the land and its effect on me.